Sri Lanka - North to South Photo Tour - full itinerary

 Anuradhapura - Habarana

 We begin our day with a visit to the ancient city of Anuradhapura, a place continuously inhabited for over two millennia and the seat of power until constant invasions forced a move further south.
-This is not just an archaeological site; pilgrims still visit the sacred Bo tree, while the dagobas stand as majestic as they did during the reign of King Tissa.
+This is not just an archaeological site; pilgrims still visit the sacred Bo tree to pray and meditate, while the dagobas remain as majestic as they were during the reign of King Tissa, and we are very likely to witness various ceremonies as Sri Lankans visit from near and far.

-In the late morning, we head to Habarana, and check in to our hotel, which boasts wonderful, relaxed organic vegetable gardens and a lovely swimming pool.
-After lunch, we head out to a local elephant safari, where we are confident that we’ll see many elephants that are free to roam in a natural environment.
+In the late morning, we head to Habarana and check into our hotel, which boasts wonderful, relaxed organic vegetable gardens and a lovely swimming pool.
+After lunch, we head out to a local eco elephant safari, where we are confident that we’ll see many of the elephants that are free to roam in a natural environment.

 Day 5: